-Speaking of bands, Jordan Catalano’s band name is amazing and Frozen Embryos is one of my favorite fake band names (the many names of Andy’s band in Parks and Recreation are also rather special).
-I’m always pro teen shows having bands, yes it’s a cliche but a cliche that is well earned (I spent a lot of my formative years at ‘Battle of the Bands’ contests and in pubs watching friends playing).
+Speaking of bands, Jordan Catalano’s band name is fantastic, and Frozen Embryos is one of my favorite fictional band names (the various names of Andy’s band in Parks and Recreation are equally special).

-I have to say, though, I thought there was going to be a little Briangela smooching at the end of the episode.
-I figured that her fantasy bubble of Jordan had been burst and now she’d be running full tilt to the nice, nerdy guy with the extra credit connections.
-I’m kind of happy that I was wrong, but I’m still mildly on Team Briangela (though I’m predicting a Brian/Rayanne coupling at some point because why not?)
+I must admit that I thought we were going to witness a little Briangela smooching by the end of the episode.
+I assumed that Angela’s fantasy bubble around Jordan had burst, and she’d be making a beeline for the nice, nerdy guy with the extra credit connections.

 OBSESSION by Calvin Klein

-JULIE: Shudder.
-I don’t even post old high school pictures on Facebook now, that’s how embarrassing they were.
-Part of me shudders when I think back to those days—poring over last year’s yearbook and this year’s hockey brochure, discussing guys we’d never even talk to, let alone date.
-But really, what was the harm?
-Sure, could my time have been better spent rehearsing my music or not getting a D in physics?
-Probably.
-But at least I have volumes of horrible poetry dedicated to these unattainable men and, come on, I was never going to be a scientist anyway.
+Kriti: Oh, shudder.
+I don’t even dare post old high school pictures on Facebook now; that’s how embarrassing they were.
+A part of me cringes when I look back on those days—poring over last year’s yearbook and this year’s hockey brochure, discussing guys we’d never even talk to, let alone date.

 Navigating Social Groups